-Our reviewers are highly trained, but are human and do sometimes make mistakes.
-If you feel that your video does not violate our Community Guidelines and was removed in error, you can appeal the strike within your account.
+We understand that we sometimes make mistakes.
+If you think that your content doesn't violate the Community Guidelines and was removed in error, you can appeal the strike.

 Appeal a strike

 - Go to your Dashboard in YouTube Studio.

 - Select APPEAL.